chourmovs/moode_debian/README.md

 ```
 # Prerequisite

-- Docker installed on your machine
+- Debian bullseye (11) installed on your machine
 - A terminal to ssh (my preference go to Mobaxterm)
 &nbsp;  &nbsp;